dfinity/wg-identity-authentication/topics/icrc_34_delegation.md

 Signers **MAY** give users the choice to authenticate with their relying party specific identifier instead of accounts (if available).

-Relying parties **MUST** remove targets if they want to be guaranteed to receive a Relying Party delegation.
+Relying parties must not include `targets` in the request if they want to be guaranteed to receive a Relying Party delegation.

 ## Method